 - PACK the cabbage into a large, two-quart jar (or two, quart jars) or a crock, leaving 1-2 inches room at the top for juices to release.
 Add a little of the reserved brine to just cover the vegetables, pressing them down a bit ( so they are submerged) Place the whole cabbage leaf over top, pressing down- this should help keep the kimchi submerged under the brine.
 You can also use a fermentation weight placed over top of the whole leaf to keep it submerged.
 Or a small zip lock filled with water.
 Basically anything that touches air may mold – but no worries if this happens (see notes) it is not ruined.

 - FERMENT (3-4 days) Cover loosely with a lid (allowing air to escape) and place the jar in a baking dish (or big bowl) to collect any juices that may escape.
 (The idea though, is to keep as much of the flavorful juice in the jar, so don’t overfill.)
-Leave this somewhere cool or on the counter for 3 days.
-While on the counter, you can press down on the kimchi daily with the back of a wooden spoon to keep it submerged.
+Leave this somewhere dark and cool (55F-65F is ideal) for 3 days.
+A basement or lower cooler cabinet in the pantry or kitchen away from appliances works best.

 - EVENING OF DAY 3: Check for fermentation action or bubbles.
 Tap the jar and see if tiny bubbles rise to the top.
 Check for overflow (which also indicates fermentation).
 If you see bubbles, it is ready to store in the refrigerator where it will continue to ferment and develop more flavor slowly.
 For a softer tangier kimchi, you can continue to ferment for 3 more days or longer.
 If no action, give it another day or two.
 If you don’t see bubbles when tapping the jar, it just may need a couple more days- especially in cooler climates.
 Be patient.
 See the troubleshooting section below.

 - Maintenance: This will keep for months on end in the fridge (as long as it is submerged in the brine) and will continue to ferment very slowly, getting more and more flavorful.
 Feel free to remove the cabbage leaf and just press kimchi down under the brine, after each use. ( See notes for adding more brine.)